 "Just as fairy tales, America can be wondrous, beautiful, scary and ridiculous all at the same time."

 - Véronique Côté

-Born in Quebec, Miami-based artist Veronique Cote works in alternative textile and photography to create sketches of America as viewed by a foreigner.
-She perceives the mixture of traditionalism, corporate dominion, religious indoctrination and kitsch that shape American heritage as a truly surreal experience.
+Born in Quebec, Veronique Cote works in alternative textile and photography to create sketches of America as viewed by a foreigner.
+She perceives the mixture of traditionalism, corporate dominion, religious indoctrination, and kitsch that shapes American heritage as a truly surreal experience.

-The juxtaposition of toys, childhood characters and artifacts with woodland creatures found in her art brings a comical tone to a capricious appraisement of our contemporary culture of war and violence.
-Cote sees America as a mix and match of the people that shape it, often ethnocentric, but always as colorful as a granny square blanket.
+The juxtaposition of toys, childhood characters and artifacts with woodland creatures found in her art brings a comical tone to a capricious appraisement of our contemporary culture of war, discrimination, and violence.
+Cote sees America as a mix and match of the people that shape it, often eccentric, sometimes ethnocentric, but always as colorful as a granny square blanket.

-Currently, Cote is employed at Pérez Art Museum Miami as the Internship Coordinator.
+She is currently the Executive Director & Chief Curator at Bufalo's Center for Exploratory & Perceptual Arts (CEPA).
 She also teaches in the graduate and undergraduate programs at various universities.